d1ablo9007/friendflix/README.md

-# Friendflix
+# 🎉Friendflix

 > Watch Netflix simultaneously with your friends!
+(Styled version of LongDistance)

 ## How to build